brianhouse/ART212/assignments/1_networked_automation/description.md

 	print(student.favorite_course)
 }

+/*
+"Lunch"
+"Digital Media II"
+"Intro to Marxist Poetry"
+*/

 ```

 ## Data

-Botmaster [Darius Kazemi](http://tinysubversions.com/) has made a resource with various collections of words that could be useful for you projects: https://github.com/dariusk/corpora/tree/master/data
+Botmaster [Darius Kazemi](http://tinysubversions.com/) has made a [resource](https://github.com/dariusk/corpora/tree/master/data) with various collections of words that could be useful for you projects.

 Note that these collections are already formatted in a way that will work with your javascript code—they are usually formatted as lists inside objects.
 Just save them into a .js file in your folder and load them into your programs.